mohit2708/PHP/InterviewQuestions.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
-What is Polymorphism?
-__Ans.__
-* When one task is performed by different ways i.e known as polymorphism.
-* Polymorphism is ability to use function & method in different ways.

-#### Types of Polymorphism?
-Polymorphism could be static and dynamic both.
-Overloading is static polymorphism while, overriding is dynamic polymorphism.

-1. Compile time polymorphism (Static) - Method Overloading

-2. Runtime time polymorphism (Dynamic) - Method Overriding

-__Overloading__ is defining functions/methods that have same signatures with different parameters in the same class.

-__Overriding__ is redefining parent class functions/methods in child class with same signature.
-So, basically the purpose of overriding is to change the behavior of your parent class method.

- The overloading methods are invoked when interacting with properties or methods that have not been declared or are not visible in the current scope.
-The rest of this section will use the terms "inaccessible properties" and "inaccessible methods" to refer to this combination of declaration and visibility.

-### Ques.
 What is Interface?
 __Ans.__
 * An interface is a description of action that object can do.